OVERVIEW

 - Taking your total self-employment income, including those earnings not reported on a 1099-NEC, and

-- subtracting the deductible business expenses you incur.
+- Subtracting the deductible business expenses you incur.

 The final net profit figure is transferred to Form 1040 and combined with your other earnings, income and deductions to calculate your taxable income.

-TurboTax Tip: As a self-employed individual, you need to complete Schedule SE to calculate the Social Security and Medicare taxes you owe, because those taxes are not withheld from your self-employment pay.
+As a self-employed individual, you need to complete Schedule SE to calculate the Social Security and Medicare taxes you owe, because those taxes are not withheld from your self-employment pay.

 As a self-employed individual, you have to pay Social Security and Medicare taxes yourself with your tax return rather than having them taken out of a paycheck.